 History of the NDCCA

-These 13 independent community service agencies are located strategically throughout the State and provide community-based alternatives to detention.
-The Community Service Agencies provide the opportunity for adult, juvenile, and misdemeanor offenders to perform their court-ordered community service obligations by working at non-profit organizations and the community at large.
-The ND DOCR Parole/Probation Division allows offenders to perform community service in lieu of paying their program/supervision fees at the rate of $8.00 for each hour of community service they perform.
+These 15 independent community service agencies are located strategically throughout the State and provide community-based alternatives to detention.
+The Community Service Agencies provide the opportunity for adult, juvenile, misdemeanor, and felony offenders to perform their court-ordered community service obligations by working at non-profit organizations and the community at large.
+The ND DOCR Parole/Probation Division allows offenders to perform community service in lieu of paying their program/supervision fees at the rate of $8.00 to $15.00 for each hour of community service they perform.

 The community service agencies established the North Dakota Community Corrections Association in 1995.
 Representatives from each agency meet at least three times during the year to support one another, have common training, work at developing goals and projects, share ideas and methods to better supervise/monitor offenders and provide for the seamless transfer of clientele from one community service agency to another.